WZLK

-WZLK (107.5 FM, "Z-107.5") is a radio station licensed to serve Virgie, Kentucky, serving the Pikeville, Kentucky area.
+WZLK (107.5 FM, "Z-107.5") is a radio station licensed to serve Virgie, Kentucky, serving the Pikeville area.
 The station is owned by licensee Mountain Top Media LLC; Cindy May Johnson Managing Member.

 It airs a contemporary hit radio (CHR) format.
-Notable programming includes syndicated The Kidd Kraddick Morning Show, Tino Cochino Radio on afternoons, Zach Sang on Evenings, and Hollywood Hamilton on weekends.
+Notable programming includes syndicated The Kidd Kraddick Morning Show, Tino Cochino Radio on afternoons, Zach Sang on evenings, and Hollywood Hamilton on weekends.

 The station has been assigned these call letters by the Federal Communications Commission since August 21, 1992.